ESGF/esgf.github.io/installation.md

 The installation is an interactive process where the user is prompted for input.
-To help manage your expectations of the installation process, the following should give you a ballpark idea|
+To help manage your expectations of the installation process, the following should give you a ballpark idea:

 * The entire process takes approximately an hour.
 * There are about a 20 prompts for user input - almost all of which have resonable defaults (you can just hit enter - recommended).
-* The lion's share of the time is spent building the various tools and executables (heads up| globus and python take a relatively long time to build).
+* The lion's share of the time is spent building the various tools and executables (heads up: globus and python take a relatively long time to build).

 ### Operating Systems
 we currently support centOS / RedHat